 Seal it with a clear spray, and let it dry!

-Attach the hinges, and you’re DONE!
+Lastly, all that’s left is to finally attach the hinges, and you’re DONE!